Fourier transforms of polytopes, solid angle sums, and discrete volume: Introduction

 It is straightforward to analyze the sum on the left.
 Pointwise, we will see that $\lim_{\epsilon \rightarrow 0} (\One_P \ast \Ge)(x) = \omega_P(x)$ (see section \ref{sec:Fourier}), and in fact as $\epsilon \rightarrow 0$ the left-hand-side of \eqref{intuition1} converges to the solid angle sum taken over all lattice points in the polytope $P$.
 The right-hand-side of \eqref{rhs} will be evaluated by analyzing the rather delicate structure of the Fourier transform $\hat \One_P(\xi)$, which henceforth will be abbreviated to $\hat P (\xi)$ for ease of reading.

 {\bf Acknowledgement}.
 The third author is grateful for the partial support of FAPESP grant Proc.
 2103 / 03447-6, Brazil, and for the support of ICERM, at Brown University.
-The second author is grateful for the support of ICERM, at Brown University, and would like to express his deepest gratitude to Richard E. Schwartz for his encouragement on this project.
+The second author would like to thank to Karim Adiprasito, whose grant \textit{ERC StG 716424 - CASe} supports part of this work.
+He is grateful for the support of ICERM, at Brown University, and would like to express his deepest gratitude to Richard E. Schwartz for his encouragement on this project.